100Starlings/rubyblok/README.md

 root to: 'home#index'
 ```

-Create a `shared/storyblok` directory in the `views` directory`, this directory is going to store the partials that render Storyblok components.
+Create a `shared/storyblok` directory in the `views` directory, this directory is going to store the partials that render Storyblok components.
 You can change the folder settings at the `rubyblok.rb` file as needed:
 ```
 config.component_path = "shared/storyblok"